Indian fruits, vegetables carry biosecurity risk: govt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“Whenever we had tried to stop this rampant smuggling, law and order situation was created by blocking roads,” said a Customs official and added that there was no objections to the Customs if something was imported through the Wagah border or sea by paying duty and taxes to the national kitty.
+“Whenever we had tried to stop this rampant smuggling the law and order situation was created by blocking the roads,” said one Customs official and added that there was no objections to Customs if something was imported through Wagha border or sea by paying duty and taxes to the national kitty.

 “There is need to probe this matter in details because it is causing loss to national exchequer heavily and it is also posing risks to the health of the countrymen as Quarantine Department had found some bio risks in different items of fruits and vegetables coming from Indian side into Pakistan so it should be banned on immediate basis,” said the officials.